CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-1-from-scratch.md

 In this task, you added the Star Wars API to Azure API Management and configured two operations:

-1)Get People: This operation retrieves a list of people from the Star Wars API.
+1. Get People: This operation retrieves a list of people from the Star Wars API.

-2)Get People By Id: This operation retrieves detailed information about a specific person from the Star Wars API based on their ID.
+2. Get People By Id: This operation retrieves detailed information about a specific person from the Star Wars API based on their ID.

 - Now, click on Next from the lower right corner to move on to the next page.